 Founded in 2007, Ultimate Library have made it their mission to improve hotel book collections, with carefully selected booklists that perfectly match the location, whether it’s a huge resort or a small boutique hotel.
 They believe in book collections to educate, entertain and inspire that add warmth and soul to rooms.

 With views that stretch out over the bay and coffee and pastries readily available at our cafe bar (or if you rather – cocktails and wine), The Ocean Room, in the heart of Swim Club, is the ultimate place to unwind by the fireplace with a good read.

-This perfectly compliments our active relaxation ethos.
-After a hard days surfing and getting out in the elements, guests are able to come back to the ocean room and read about others adventures whilst taking a short break from their own.
-Guests are also free to bring any of our books back to their rooms for night time reading.
+This perfectly complements our active relaxation ethos.
+After a hard day surfing and getting out in the elements, guests are able to come back to the ocean room and read about other adventures whilst taking a short break from their own.
+Guests are also free to bring any of our books back to their rooms for nighttime reading

 For Watergate Bay, the coast and surf were a huge influence on the books that have been selected; as well as our love of good food and local culture.
 With many titles from Cornish authors and fictional stories set in Cornwall, our collection perfectly fits the atmosphere of the Bay.

-In the library, children will find plenty of books available for them, from authors such as David Walliams, Michael Mopurgo and Roal Dahl.
+In the library, children will find plenty of books available for them, from authors such as David Walliams, Michael Morpurgo and Roald Dahl.
 Little ones and not-quite-so-little ones alike will be able to find something to sink into our sofas with, after a day in the Kids’ Zone or with the Extreme Academy.

 The Little Book of Cornwall By John Van Der Kiste